Romain666667/Romain666667/README.md

 - 📫 How to reach me **romaincecile60@gmail.com**

-- 📄 Know about my experiences [Several internships as a developer analyst at Crédit Mutuel.](Several internships as a developer analyst at Crédit Mutuel.)
+- 📄 Know about my experiences Several internships as a developer analyst at Crédit Mutuel.](Several internships as a developer analyst at Crédit Mutuel.

 <h3 align="left">Connect with me:</h3>
 <p align="left">